ARTFL-Project/PhiloLogic4/INSTALLING.rst

 Once ``libphilo`` is installed, we need to install its `Python` bindings and library: ``philologic``.
 Once again, this step requires administrator privileges.
+You probably want to install it's prerequistes, 'lxml'_ and 'mako'_, first.

 Installation could be reached through its ``~/PhiloLogic4/python/setup.py`` package setup::

     cd ~/PhiloLogic4/python